Effective: January 31st, 2022

 The types of personal information we collect and process about you can include:

-- Personal details: Such as your name, email address, telephone number, address, company or university name to clearly identify the authorship of the publication or the role within PVLDB
+- Personal details: Such as your name, email address, telephone number, address, company or university name, area of research and/or study, education, and other resume or curriculum vitae details.

 We collect such personal information directly from you when you visit the Site; you submit a paper (for publication or reproducibility examination), an application for participation in a board or committee, or a feedback form; or when you otherwise contact us.